 New Zealand’s losses on the Somme were felt for years to come.
 One casualty there meant mourning or suffering for entire families and communities at home.
 For these men were more than soldiers; they were also sons, fathers, brothers, husbands and lovers.
 To this day, countless families and communities in New Zealand carry scars on their hearts, going back to the bloody battlefields of the Somme.

 More than 2000 New Zealanders lie buried on what was once the battlefield of the Somme.
-Their known graves are cared for by the Commonwealth War Graves Commission.
-Over half of the members of the New Zealand Division who died on the Somme have no known grave.
-The names of over 1200 men are inscribed on the New Zealand Memorial to the Missing in the Caterpillar Valley Cemetery west of the village of Longueval.
+The known graves are cared for by the Commonwealth War Graves Commission.
+More than half of the members of the New Zealand Division who died on the Somme in 1916 have no known grave.
+The names of more than 1200 men are inscribed on the New Zealand Memorial to the Missing in the Caterpillar Valley Cemetery, west of the village of Longueval.
 Cemeteries throughout the area contain the graves of New Zealand soldiers: Dartmoor Cemetery, Warlencourt British Cemetery, Bulls Road Cemetery – the list goes on.